 You’ve probably heard about the latest trend in non-invasive skin procedures, dermaplaning.
 And yes – it is just a fancy word for face shaving.

-Men have been doing it for centuries, but somehow it’s only recently become somewhat acceptable for women to shave their faces.
-This is because it’s touted as being the latest super-exfoliation procedure that’s cheap and fast.
+It’s because dermaplaning touted as not mere hair removal but being the latest super-exfoliation skin procedure that’s cheap and fast.
 So what exactly are the benefits to dermaplaning?

 Why shave your face?

 Dermaplaning isn’t quite like the face shaving we think of when you see a barbershop.
 Dermaplaning comes from the two words “derma” – meaning skin – and “plane” meaning to shave down and even out.
 It’s literally using a very sharp blade to extremely gently remove the upper layers of dead skin.

 The sharp dermaplaning blade/razor will scrape off the entire dead outer layer of skin.
 This easily removes stubborn flakes and rough patches, and creates a smooth and level surface that’s fresh and ready to be treated with a facial or other skin care.
 If you think about it, all your moisturisers and serums will be able to get right to the lower most hydrated layers straight away.